Summit Elevation (m): 3388

 Total Trip Distance (km): 32

-Quick ‘n Dirty Rating: Class 4/5 – you fall, you might die or break something badly
+Quick ‘n Dirty Rating: Class 4/5 – you fall, you might break something or worse

 Difficulty Notes: A long, complicated approach via South Rice Brook.
 Moderately exposed scrambling up cliffs to a 5.2 rock step.
 Glacier travel with many crevasses and snow, ice or rock scramble to the summit.

 GPS Tracks: Bivy – Gaia | Climb – Gaia

 Every once in a while I do a mountain trip that feels like it redefines my approach to climbing, skiing or hiking or whatever activity I happen to be doing at the time.
 This past weekend I experienced such an event on Mount Alexandra, deep in the heart of the Alexandra River Valley near the headwaters of the Saskatchewan and Columbia Rivers.
 Here’s some words that come to mind from the past few days; bushwhack, lost, confused, rain, sun, clouds, snow, cold, warm, blue sky, crevasses, snow, ice, rock, streams, lakes, boulders, exposure, waterfalls, mountain goat, exhaustion, blisters, bruises, alders, devil’s club, slabs, fall colors, bear, rough roads.

 For some reason, no not for some reason, but because of the stories, the characters, the wildness and the size of the rubbly faces, Canadian Alpine climbing has always struck me as being ‘more out there’ than alpine climbing in many other countries, lets face it, for starters it has bears that may eat you.Nick Bullock

 Nick Bullock is a climber from the UK who recently climbed the North Face of Mount Alberta with his friend, Will Sim.
 It’s nice to get the perspective of someone from outside Canada once in a while, someone who’s used to climbing all over the world.